Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 • The scope of the non-compete covenant (time and geographic distance)

-• The collecting of the seller’s accounts receivable and patient credits
+• The collection of the seller’s accounts receivable and patient credits

 • Allocation of the purchase price for tax purposes